 As uni work picks up, I’ve been spending less time reading, and more time watching films on Netflix.
 ‘Clueless’ is one that I’ve been wanting to watch for ages, as I love films from the 90s, and so I was very excited to watch it a few nights ago.

-‘Clueless’ is about a young woman, Cher, going through high school during the 1990s, and she is always a step ahead of her classmates as her father being a successful lawyer, showering her with materialistic possessions and making her the envy of all her peers, as well as one of the most popular girls at her school.
+‘Clueless’ is about a young woman, Cher, going through high school during the 1990s, and she is always a step ahead of her classmates as her father being a successful lawyer, showering her with materialistic possessions and making her the envy of all her peers- and one of the most popular girls at her school.

 And she doesn’t stop there, befriending the new girl and making her into a popular girl like her, trying to find her the perfect boyfriend.
 But her plans for her own romance story don’t always go to plan, and while she tries to find the perfect boyfriend, she realises that maybe he was always there and she just never noticed him.

 This is a tale of finding love in the strangest of places.
 As is clear from the description, this is a very stereotypical tale of the trials and tribulations facing a young girl finding her way through school.
 I loved the feel of the whole film, especially because I love anything from the 90s and 00s.

 I absolutely loved the fashion choices in this film, and Cher’s character was funny and obnoxious and I loved all her interactions with her friends at school, her narration really adding something to the film and putting the audience into her mind.
 I also loved Paul Rudd’s character and the whole film had brilliant touches of innocence.

 Have you seen this 90s classic?
 What did you think of my review of ‘Clueless’?
 Do you enjoy cheesy, light films?